 It shall be possible to configure the system to use the Matrix Switch PTZ connections to control PTZ cameras when the video is looped from the Matrix Switch inputs to video encoders.
 The configuration interface shall allow specification of the logical camera numbers in the Matrix Switch, then the video management system shall route PTZ commands for corresponding cameras to the Matrix Switch.

-Digital Video Recorder (DVR) Connection
+Connection to the Bosch Recording Stations (BRS)/DiBos and Digital Video Recorder (DVR) Connection

+Connection to Bosch Recording Stations (BRS)/DiBos

-The video management system shall interface with the Bosch DiBos v8 family of
+The video management system shall interface with the Bosch Recording Station (BRS)/DiBos v8 family

-The video management system shall be capable of managing multiple The video management system's DVR-connected cameras shall behave the same as IP cameras in the video management system operator client, with the following exceptions:
+The video management system shall be capable of managing up to 100 BRS per Management Server and 500 in an Enterprise Management System.

+The video management system's BRS-connected cameras shall behave the same as IP cameras in the video management system operator client, with the following exceptions:

-The DVR camera icons shall include a graphical indication that the cameras are from DVRs.
+The BVR camera icons shall include a graphical indication that the cameras are from BVRs.

-DVR cameras are not displayable on decoder outputs.
+BVR cameras are not displayable on decoder outputs.

-In the playback mode of the VMS operator client, DVR-connected cameras shall appear in the graphical timeline, and can be operated identically to IP cameras.
+In the playback mode of the VMS operator client, BVR-connected cameras shall appear in the graphical timeline, and can be operated identically to IP cameras.

-Changing the configuration of a DiBos DVR shall require the DiBos configuration software which is not integrated into the VMS.
+Changing the configuration of a BRS/DiBos shall require the BRS/DiBos configuration software which is not integrated into the VMS.

+Connection to DVR 400, 600 and 700

-The video management system shall interface with the Bosch DVR.
+The video management system shall interface with the Bosch DVR 400, 600 and 700 series.

-DVRs.
+The video management system shall be capable of managing up to 15 DVRs per Management Server

+The video management shall support live view, playback and PTZ of the cameras connected to the DVRs.

+It shall be possible to switch controllable relays of the DVRs in the device tree of the Operator Client.

+The video management software shall support the following special DVR events of DVR 400 and 600: Disk failure, Disk full, Fan failure, Temperature above limit, System alarm state, Software incompatibility.

 Relays and Digital Inputs

 The open/close states of inputs and relays from devices connected to the system, including IP cameras and PTZ cameras, video encoders and decoders, matrix switchers, and DVRs shall be indicated on the VMS operator client user interface and can be queried via the VMS SDK.